What Is a Programmable Logic Controller (PLC)?

 Enclosures for Protecting Your PLC

-PLCs are often exposed to dust, moisture, and extreme temperatures in industrial settings.
+PLCs often exposed to dust, moisture, and extreme temperatures in industrial settings.
 To ensure their longevity and performance, it’s essential to install them in suitable enclosures.
 Enclosures protect PLCs from environmental hazards and mechanical damage.

 Conclusion